syydas/Shopping-Cart/README.md

 # Shopping-Cart
-Here is a simple shopping cart about “陈情令”。
+Here is a simple shopping cart about a stationery shop。

 Function:
 - you can select items you want to buy by clicking the checkbox of each row.